tamasgal/python_project_template/README.rst

   documentation.
 - ``.gitlab-ci.yml`` - this file describes the stages and jobs you want to run on the KM3NeT continuous integration servers
-- ``.coveragerc`` - contains a list of files to include or skip.
+- ``.coveragerc`` - contains a list of files to include or skip in the test coverage reports.
 Make sure to update the package name to match yours and exclude files which should not be tracked

-Please note that the GitLab CI is using KM3NeT services (the GitLab runners and the KM3NeT Docker registry), so make sure you update the settings to match your environment.
+Please note that the GitLab CI is using KM3NeT services (the GitLab runners and the KM3NeT Docker registry), so make sure you update the settings to match your environment if you want to use another GitLab server.

 Don't write me a mail, please create an issue (https://git.km3net.de/examples/python_project/issues) if you have any